facebookresearch/AnimatedDrawings/README.md

 In order to generate the animations for your character, we need to generate annotation files.
 Rather than do so manually, Facebook has trained a drawn humanoid figure detector and post estimator to generate the annotation files using the model predictions.

-To use the model, you'll need to set up a Docker container that runs TorchServe.
+To use the model, you must set up a Docker container that runs TorchServe.

 To set up the container,